Moravian Cemetery: Location

 Located at 2205 Richmond Road, the Moravian Cemetery is the largest and oldest active cemetery on Staten Island, having opened in 1740.
 The cemetery encompasses 113 acre and is the property of the local Moravian Church congregation of Staten Island.
 To the cemetery's southwest is High Rock Park, one of the constituent parks of the Staten Island Greenbelt.

 History

 In what was a purely farming community, the 113 acre cemetery was originally made available as a free cemetery for the public in order to discourage families from using farm burial plots.
+After the closure in the 1880s of the South Reformed Dutch Church in Richmondtown, the graves of that church's graveyard were reinterred at Moravian.

+A monument to Robert Gould Shaw, a Union soldier who led the first all-black regiment in the American Civil War and died in the Second Battle of Fort Wagner, was erected here by his family.

 The Moravian Cemetery is the burial place for a number of famous Staten Islanders, including members of the Vanderbilt family.

-After the closure in the 1880s of the South Reformed Dutch Church in Richmondtown the graves of that church's graveyard were reinterred at Moravian.

-A monument to Robert Gould Shaw, a Union soldier who led the first all-black regiment in the American Civil War and died in the Second Battle of Fort Wagner, was erected here by his family.
 The director Martin Scorsese also has a burial plot here.